11/22/63: Plot

-Resigned, Jake re-enters the portal, travels back to Derry, and kills Frank while he is visiting a cemetery.
-After resolving one of Al's other missions—preventing a hunter from accidentally shooting a young girl—Jake makes his way, first to Florida, then to Texas to wait for Oswald's arrival.
-He eventually settles in Jodie, a town on the outskirts of Dallas, where he becomes a full-time English teacher at a local consolidated school.
-Jake has a positive effect on the students of the school, and is respected in the town.
-At the wedding reception of the high school's librarian Mimi Corcoran (who is retiring), Jake meets Sadie Dunhill, the new librarian.
-Soon after, Mimi dies.
-Jake and Sadie are tasked with organizing a memorial assembly, bringing them closer together.
-Over time, Sadie and Jake fall in love and begin a relationship.
-Sadie reveals that her ex-husband, John Clayton, had many odd habits owing to his obsessive compulsive disorder and was emotionally distant.
+Resigned, Jake re-enters the portal, travels back to Derry, and kills Frank ahead of his rampage.
+After resolving one of Al's other missions—preventing a hunter from accidentally shooting a little girl—Jake makes his way, first to Florida, then to Texas; he eventually settles in Jodie, a town on the outskirts of Dallas, where he becomes a full-time English teacher at a local consolidated school.
+Jake spends several years establishing his identity, and winds up falling in love with school librarian Sadie and having a positive effect on the students of a local high school.